kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 we're going to race toward AI adoption, we might as well do it intentionally.

 I don't have answers about what comes next.
-What I do know is that the choices we make now, including whether to embrace AI, resist it, or just try to keep up, are shaping the future in ways we can't really see yet.
+What I do know is that the choices we make now are shaping the future in ways we can't really see yet.
 Maybe that's not such a bad thing.
 Some of the best innovations have come from periods of uncertainty, when we had to figure things out as we went along.

 Magic hour doesn't last forever, and neither does the uncertainty.
 Eventually, we'll find our footing in whatever comes next.
-Night can be beautiful too.
+Dawn can be beautiful too.